ixpantia/dispenser/README.md

 Now both services can communicate with each other using their service names as hostnames.

+For advanced network configuration including external networks, internal networks, labels, and different drivers, see the [Network Configuration Guide](NETWORKS.md).

 ### Step 8: Advanced Service Configuration

-The `service.toml` format supports many advanced features:
+The `service.toml` format supports many advanced features.
+For a complete reference of all available configuration options, see the [Service Configuration Reference](SERVICE_CONFIG.md).

 #### Volume Mounts